jakeclarey/F446RE_WindowsEnvironmentSetupScripts/README.md

 a template.h, a template.c, and a main.c in the respective folders.
 Customize these to your coding organization style and any time you want to make a new project, copy and paste the !Template folder and rename it to whatever new project you will be working on.

-# Step 7
-If you are tired of VS Code telling you to Commit changes to the repo, open the terminal, default shortcut is ctrl+shft+c, and enter the following command: rmdir /s /q .git

-This will "remove the attachment your environment" has to the original github repository.